UBC-MDS/DSCI522-2425-22-wine-chromatic-profile/README.md

 # Usage and Dependencies
 The conda environment file wine_environment.yaml contains all library dependencies used in this project.
 To reproduce the repot, follow these steps:
 1. Clone this repository `git clone`
-2. Create the environment: run conda `env create -f wine_environment.yaml` (you only need to do this once).
+2. Create the environment (you only need to do this once): run `conda env create -f wine_environment.yaml`
+        or
+    `conda-lock install --name WINE conda-lock.yml`

+    Note if using conda lock, need to install these two packages as well:
+    `conda install -c conda-forge conda-lock`
+    `conda install -c conda-forge mamba`
 3. Launch Jupyter Lab from your base environment, and select the `wine` kernel from within Jupyter.

 # References